fabiog96/clear-site-data/README.md

 4. Click the "Load unpacked" button.
 5. Select the directory containing the extension's files (`manifest.json`, `background.js`, etc.).
 6. The "Clear Site Data" extension icon should appear in your Chrome toolbar.
+7.  **(Optional) To use in Incognito mode:** Go to `chrome://extensions/`, find "Clear Site Data", click "Details", and enable "Allow in Incognito".